-Gently pat the blades dry, leaving some of the solution on the blades to air dry.
+After cleaning, gently pat the blades dry, leaving some of the solution on the blades to air dry.

-Both stones should be allowed to soak for several minutes to absorb water.
+Both whetstones should be allowed to soak for several minutes to absorb water.
 This lubricates the stone and allows it to function correctly.

 Spray the stone with more water as it becomes dry.
 You should see the blades pushing a thin layer of water from one end of the stone to the other.

 Remember, dull clippers can hurt your dog.
-Keep your clippers sharp, and your pet will thank you for it.
+Keep your clippers sharp, and your pet will thank you for it!

 We hope this article has helped you learn how to sharpen dog clipper blades.
 If you have any questions, please let us know in the comments section.
 You may also want to read our article “Can You Use Human Conditioner On A Dog?”